Dear Souls and Hearts Members,

 In accordance with Thomas Aquinas, we seek interior integration, so that we can respond to the PIECES of our lives in a coordinated, unified way, rather than with many parts reacting in many different ways, with different agendas, polarized, in conflict with each other, leading to internal chaos.
 When there is that interior integration, this internal unity, we can respond more fully, with more of us in thanksgiving, embracing the trials and suffering of our lives, with a great capacity to love.

-Registration for the Resilient Catholics Community is now open
+Register for the Resilient Catholics Community

 Calling Catholic therapists…